What is Q fever?

 Is the Q fever vaccine safe?

 The vaccine has been shown to be safe provided the screening tests mentioned above are done.
-Minor skin reactions are common 3 to 4 days after the initial skin test, however, these reactions generally resolve by day 7 when the skin test is read by your doctor.
+Minor skin reactions are common 3 to 4 days after the initial skin test, however, these reactions usually go away after 7 days, which is when the skin test is read by your doctor.

 What should be considered before vaccination?

-Check that your GP offers Q fever screening and vaccination before booking an appointment.
+• Check that your doctor offers Q fever screening and vaccination before booking an appointment.

-Allow two GP visits to complete both pre-vaccination screening (including a blood test and a skin test) and vaccination.
-These visits should be 7 days apart.
+• Two visits to your doctor are needed, first to complete both pre-vaccination screening tests, and the second for your vaccination.
+These tests should be 7 days apart.

-The vaccine and the skin testing is not government funded.
+• The vaccine and the skin testing are not government funded.
 Speak to your doctor or employer about the costs involved.
-Costs are tax deductible for most at-risk occupations
+Costs are tax deductible for most at-risk occupations.

 What should be considered after vaccination?

-Allow 15 days after vaccination before starting work in an at-risk environment.
-Under work health and safety legislation you will be refused entry to high risk areas of the workplace until 2 weeks from the date of vaccination.
+• Allow 15 days after vaccination before starting work in an at-risk environment.
+Under work health and safety legislation you may be refused entry to high-risk areas of the workplace until 2 weeks from the date of vaccination.
+If you must work in the 2 week period, your employer must provide adequate personal protective equipment (PPE) and train you on how to use the PPE to minimise the risk of infection.

 Are there other ways to prevent Q fever if vaccination is not possible?